Our pasta e fagioli (pasta and beans) is an Italian dinner favorite with a mix of beans, ditalini pasta, and a rich tomato sauce.

 Beans

-If you want to use dry beans, let them soak for 12 hours in water with a teaspoon of baking soda.
-Then drain them, rinse them, and boil them in plenty of salted water for about 80 minutes or until tender.
+If you want to use dry beans, let them soak for 12 hours in water with a teaspoon of salt.

 Pasta

-Traditionally, most people in Italy use ditalini or ditaloni pasta for pasta e fagioli.
+Most people in Italy use ditalini or ditaloni pasta for pasta e fagioli.
 You can find it in most supermarkets in the pasta section.

 If you can't find or don't have ditalini in your pantry, feel free to use any other short pasta type.
 We particularly like conchiglie, elbow macaroni, cavatelli, and fusilli.

-For making gluten-free pasta e fagioli soup, use gluten-free pasta.
+To make gluten-free pasta e fagioli soup, use gluten-free pasta.

 Olive oil